 This temperature is the crystalline temperature (Tc).
 When the temperature increases beyond the crystalline temperature, the polymer becomes a viscous liquid.
 This particular temperature is its melting temperature.
 Generally, perfectly crystalline polymers have the highest melting temperatures.
 Because due to the crystalline structure, they have strong intermolecular forces.
 So, it needs high energy to break down the intermolecular forces.

 Semi-crystalline polymers have intermediate initial volume.
-They show both glass transition temperature and sharp melting temperatures.
+They show both glass transition temperatures and sharp melting temperatures.
 E-A curve shows the thermal behavior of a semi-crystalline polymer.
 Glass transition temperature of semi-crystalline polymers is higher than the Tg of amorphous polymers.
 And the Tm is lower than the Tm of crystalline polymer.

 When the polymers at below their glass transition temperature the motions of the polymer chains are frozen.
 When sufficient thermal energy is supplied, chain segments move cooperatively and a transition from a glassy state to a rubbery state begins to take place.
 This transition is the “Glass transition” of the polymers.
 Glass transition is a reversible process.
 Several factors affect the glass transition temperature of polymers.

 The most important factor that affects the glass transition temperature is the flexibility of the polymer chains.
 It is a measure of the ability of polymer chains to rotate.
 Polymers with flexible chains have low Tg and rigid chains have high Tg.
-Normally polymer chains with [CH2-CH2], [CH2-O-CH2], [Si-O-Si] links are very flexible.
+Normally polymer chains with [CH2-CH2], [CH2-O-CH2], and [Si-O-Si] links are very flexible.
 So, they have low Tg values.
 Polymers with benzene rings are rigid, so they have high Tg values.